 Indian tribal government averaged 6,300 workers in 1998, a gain of 3,100 or nearly 100% over its 1995 average.
 And the industry continued to grow, adding 2,500 jobs to average 8,800 in 2012, an increase of nearly 40%.

-Indian tribal governments in Oregon operated 85 employer units (2019-Q1) in the 15 counties shown in the table.
-Public administration, which typically represents government administrative functions, provided 31 percent of the industry’s jobs.
+Indian tribal governments in Oregon operated 81 employer units in 2020, covering the 17 counties shown in the table.
+Public administration, which typically represents government administrative functions, provided 32% of the industry’s jobs.

-Outside government administrative work and resort and casino employment, about 12 percent of Indian tribal government jobs were found in industries that include agriculture, utilities, construction, manufacturing, retail trade, information, financial activities, professional and business services, educational and health services, and other services.
-The amusement, gambling and recreation sector and casino hotels (resort and casino) held close to 60 percent (57.3%) of the Indian tribal government employment.
+Outside government administrative work and resort and casino employment, about 12% of Indian tribal government jobs were found in industries that include agriculture, utilities, construction, manufacturing, retail trade, information, financial activities, professional and business services, educational and health services, and other services.
+The amusement, gambling and recreation sector and casino hotels (resort and casino) held close to 56% of Oregon’s 2020 Indian tribal government employment.